-- What is an example case study of an omnibus study?
+- Example case study of an omnibus study

-- What to look for to find the best omnibus survey companies?
+- How to find the best omnibus survey companies

 First things, first.
 We all need a basic definition.

-An omnibus survey is a single questionnaire administered to a large number of respondents that ask about a variety of unrelated topics.
+An omnibus survey is a single questionnaire administered to a large number of respondents that asks about a variety of unrelated topics.

 The questions span across a variety of products, services, brands, and behaviors paid for by several survey sponsors.

 This variety and all-encompassing nature of an omnibus survey are driven by those paying sponsors who buy questions in the survey together to share costs across the sample pool.

 How is an online omnibus survey different from a typical survey?

 - Brand A wants to ask about the awareness of its organization.